 Brushy Knob was the name for the hill which is the core of the National Cemetery.

-Burgess once the south of Ruby Street down to Wilson Street, between the railroads and Missionary Ridge or North Chamberlain Avenue.
+Burgess Station once lay south of Ruby Street down to Wilson Street, between the railroads and Missionary Ridge or North Chamberlain Avenue.
 The name came from the station on the East Tennessee, Virginia, & Georgia Railroad.
-The area became part of East Chattanooga in 1905 and got swallowed up into Avondale and forgotten.
+The area became part of East Chattanooga in 1905 and got swallowed up into Avondale, by which it had always been surrounded, and forgotten.

 Bushtown was the first black-governed municipality in the State of Tennessee.
 The suburb lies between the railroad and Orchard Knob Avenue from East 3rd Street to Citico Avenue.